BashSupport/BashSupport/bashsupport/README.txt

 About:
 ------
-This is a custom language plugin for IntelliJ IDEA version 9.x.
+This is a custom language plugin for IntelliJ IDEA.
 It is compatible with the Community and the Ultimate editions of IntelliJ.
-It also is working with RubyMine 2.0.1 or later.
 It is supposed to work with the other available editions (PyCharm, WebStorm, PHPStorm).

 This plugin supports the Bash command shell, which is widely available in Linux and UNIX systems.